Thriving Sustainably is supported by readers like you. If you purchase through our links, we may earn an affiliate commission at no cost to you.

 Many conventional detergents include synthetic fragrances, dyes, and optical brighteners that can leave residue on dishes and irritate sensitive skin or airways.
 Plastic-free options are often formulated without these additives, relying instead on naturally derived ingredients that are safer for human health.

-Some brands even earn third-party certifications like EPA Safer Choice, MADE SAFE, or EWG Verified.
-These labels signal that the products have been screened for known toxins and are designed to be safer for both people and the planet.
+Some brands even earn third-party certifications, such as EPA Safer Choice, MADE SAFE, or EWG Verified.
+These labels indicate that the products have been tested for known toxins and are designed to be safer for both people and the environment.

 Works with All Water Types and Dishwashers